 Supported interventions will be carried out based on the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests (VGGT).
 LAND-at-scale projects must promote gender equality and women's empowerment.
 Projects must also look at the effects of climate change.
 Support can be provided in various forms.
 This includes knowledge exchange, contracts, and tailor-made grants.
 Civil Society Organisations (CSOs), producer organisations, knowledge institutes, governments and companies or groups of organisations (consortia) may be selected to carry out the interventions.

 LAND-at-scale is open to all low and middle-income countries, except countries in Europe.
-Preference will be given to ideas from countries within the focus regions of the Ministry of Foreign Affairs and countries where LAND-at-scale can build on earlier Dutch supported interventions.
+We prefer ideas from countries within the focus regions of the Ministry of Foreign Affairs and countries where LAND-at-scale can build on earlier Dutch supported interventions.

 The LAND-at-scale Committee consists of voluntary members.
 On the Committee are officials from the Ministry of Foreign Affairs, who represent different thematic and regional departments.
 There are also independent international land governance experts on the Committee.